mitthu/hadoop-nimble/README.md

 " | sudo tee /opt/hadoop-nimble/etc/hadoop/core-site.xml
 ```

-Replace `namenodeip` with network accessible IP address of the machine that will run the Namenode.
-Replace `nimbleURI` with the IP address running the Nimble REST endpoint.
+Edit the newly created file `/opt/hadoop-nimble/etc/hadoop/core-site.xml` and replace `namenodeip` with network accessible IP address of the machine that will run the Namenode.
+Alsp replace `nimbleURI` with the IP address running the Nimble REST endpoint.

 You can access Namenode's web UI from `http://namenodeip:9870`.